sustrik/ribosome/README.md

 Note that ribosome commands may appear only in lines starting with a dot, may be preceded with arbitrary amout of whitespace (which will be ignored) and start with slash and exclamation mark.
-Commands behave like standard Ruby functions and use the same syntax:
+Commands behave like standard JavaScript/Ruby functions and use the same syntax:

 *Ruby:*
 ```